 The original Gym Bar celebrated 10 years at 8737 Santa Monica Boulevard in 2019, home to former lesbian bar Normandie Room.
 In July, 2020, the bars owners announced that it was closing for good after being shut down for four months due to COVID.
 It would become the first of four gay bars in West Hollywood to close permanently.
 Flaming Saddles, The Gold Coast and then Rage all lost their lease during the pandemic.

-In January 2021, the gay sports bar announced it was getting a second chance at life in West Hollywood on the corner of Hilldale Avenue and Santa Monica Boulevard, two doors down from the was then the Rage Nightclub and is fast converting into one of the biggest dance clubs in West Hollywood.
-It would need the help of its patrons to complete its construction via a gofundme campaign.
-The restaurant and bar raised $20,725 of $75,000 goal.
+In January 2021, the gay sports bar announced it was getting a second chance at life in West Hollywood on the corner of Hilldale Avenue and Santa Monica Boulevard, two doors down from what used to be Rage Nightclub.
+It would need the financial support of its patrons to complete its construction via a gofundme campaign.
+The restaurant and bar raised $20,725 of a $75,000 goal.
 By March of this year, the Bar announced it had been approved to serve liquor at the new location owned by Monte Overstreet, who has been blasted by many of his former tenants for being a difficult landlord.
 Gym Sportsbar and Grill is the only shuttered bar in WeHo that has gotten a new lease on life on Santa Monica Boulevard thus far.